If you have concerns over green balls in soil of your potted plant, you don’t have to immediately worry as these can just be harmless substances.

 How Do Slow-release Fertilizers Work in Your Soil?

-Fertilizer pellets are slow-release fertilizers added to improve soil nutrition.
+Fertilizer pellets are slow-release fertilizers, like the 0-0-60 fertilizer, added to improve soil nutrition.
 These are best-loved by nurseries because it lowers their labor costs.
 Green in color, the pellets release fertilizer slowly into the soil.

 The coating of these pellets released depends on the temperature conditions and not by the presence of water.
 The hotter it gets, the quicker the fertilizer will leach into the soil.
 The pellets dump their load at the fastest rate at high temperatures.
 During the cooler winter months, the green fertilizer balls do not release any fertilizer at all.